The Vaccine Center offers Sports Physicals

 A sports physical, also known as pre-participation physical, is a medical exam used to check if an individual's health is appropriate for the sport or activity they participate in.
 The Vaccine Center provides complete sports physicals for students, amateur and professional athletes.
 We provide student discounts for high school and college students.
 We can usually schedule your appointment the same or next day so that you can start your sport and activity without delay.

-Our Board Certified Doctors or Nurse Practitioners will review your medical history and perform an exam to look for any conditions that would affect one's safe participation in that particular activity.
+Our Board Certified Clinicians will review your medical history and perform an exam to look for any conditions that would affect one's safe participation in that particular activity.
 Other specific requirements of the physical may vary depending on the requirements of the organization.
 We can also provide at the same appointment any vaccines recommended based on CDC guidelines.

 It is recommended that a sports physical be performed 6-8 weeks prior to the start of the sport's season to have time for any medical conditions treated.
 Many schools and athletics require a sports physical annually prior to participation.
 Contact your school or organization to obtain the proper form required and bring with you to your appointment.